Pros and cons of indoor flowering plants

 Another suggestion from Tom is to avoid putting indoor flowering plants in high traffic areas and dark corners.

 “Plant care is essential for longevity,” says Tom.
 “Taking your plants outside and giving them a good soak, exposing them to the elements once a fortnight will keep them lush and healthy.”

-Better Homes and Gardens expert Roger Fox says that direct sunshine on your flowering plants is usually too harsh and can lead to leaf or flower burn, but steer clear of locating your flowering plant in a hallway or corner.
-Roger also recommends watering plants regularly, only when the top three to four centimetres of soil is dry to the touch.
+Be sure to water plants regularly, only when the top three to four centimetres of soil is dry to the touch.
 Make sure the soil doesn’t stay saturated though.

 A relative of the pineapple, these tropical indoor flowering plants feature striking blossoms that bring a serious pop of colour to your indoor garden.